UMD-CS-STICs/389Aspring18/projects/p3-classifying-dog-breeds/README.md

 This option is the easiest and requires no use of AWS nor transfer learning.
 As a result, no extra credit will be awarded if you choose this option.
 In addition, you should include a confusion matrix in your analysis to give insight into where the model misclassifies certain digits.
 More information about the MNIST dataset can be found [here](http://yann.lecun.com/exdb/mnist/).

 ### Submission
+Please **only submit 1 notebook** based on the option you chose.
 You will turn in the assigment using the submit server.
 Please make sure your zip file follows the format `project_N_firstname_lastname.zip`.
 Where `N` is the project number, `firstname` is your first name, and `lastname` is your last name.
 Failing to follow this will result in a 5 point deduction.

 ## Assignment
 Using what you've learnt in the class, build a convolutional neural network model that accomplishes this.
 It should output 133  values which sum up to 1 and are each the probability that the dog is of the respective breed.
 As you can guess, this is a multi-class classification problem.
 You can take advantage of Keras and any other preprocessing or data libraries in your code.